Jvheaney/ru-social/README.md

 ### Groups and Group Chats
+Now it was time to leverage our audience and make a quick pivot into trying to become a social network.
+My idea was to introduce groups and group chats for courses, tutorials, labs, clubs, and councils, to help people find their community even though everyone was so disconnected with online school.

+We built a really great service, still largely leaning on the graph database to track likes, comments, posts, groups and search.
+We tied it all up with what I would consider a very beautiful and intuitive UI.
+It worked really well, and for those that actually did use it, I think it was a big helping hand for them during online school.
+I won't mention exactly why, but let's just say professors emails were tracked and banned from using our app, and I wasn't planning to tell the school who may or may not have been using our app during exam hours.

+_None of my business, quite frankly!_

 <div align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202983029-54feed40-9f10-4fe2-8960-ba45dbaac2d7.jpg" height=300 />
 </div>

 ### Social Scoop
+Around this same time, I called up one of my close friends and asked if he wanted to try to create a student-run media publication along with me.
+We were going to call it _Social Scoop_.
+He agreed, and we began coming up with programming for the platform.

+We were able to get permission from our school to give out "creative practice hours" to students in programs requiring them, which was a win-win for us and the students working for us.
+They didn't have to work as free labour on some film set, and we didn't have to pay our content creators.

+We had a couple of writers helping us out, including myself, and we had a podcast that ran biweekly.
+My friend largely managed the podcast, doing all the editing himself, while I focused more on the writing content.
+We worked with an absolutely fantastic podcast host that worked very hard to produce a show every two weeks for us.
+She made our lives significantly easier.

+Unfortunately, Social Scoop didn't end up getting the traction we had hoped and we shut it down at the end of the semester.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202983504-be659b04-86fc-49fb-95fb-a49884fed3b0.jpg" height=300 />
 </div>

 ### Press (Again)
+Around the time of our groups and group chat launch, we had been approached four times by student journalists; two from the largest student-run news outlet on campus, one from the outlet that ran our initial piece now a year prior, and the last one from the school's radio station.

+The articles were all incredibly nice to us, and certainly helped us market groups group chats as best as we could.
+They spoke very highly of our services, which reassured us despite our now slowing metrics.

 ### RU Bot or Not, Valentine's Day 2021 Special
+For our Valentine's Day event, we challenged the student body to answer a handful of questions leading up to Valentine's Day in an event we called RU Bot or Not.
+The premise was simple; we would collect answers from the student body for 10 or so days, then we would release a Turing-test like game on Valentine's Day where the student had to guess who was the human out of 3 chatters.
+If they guessed correctly, they got the human's Instagram handle.

+This was a lot of fun to create.
+The questionnaire portion leading up to Valentine's Day was a few textareas stacked on top of eachother with some fancy web-UI to make it pop.
+The game itself has a fun story attached to it.

+It's February 13th at around 5pm, and I have not even started developing the game.
+We are launching both Social Scoop and RU Bot or Not on the same day, and I have been focusing entirely on Social Scoop.
+Your friend asks you if you want to go out to hang out with him and few girls; what do you say?
+Sure, give me 5 minutes.

+I get back home at 11pm, still without a single line of code written.
+I make myself a cup of coffee, something that had become a bit of ritual at 11pm while staring at RU Mine code, and get to work.

+I worked throughout the entire night to get RU Bot or Not fully completed and tested by 8am.
+I scheduled it all on the server to enable access to the React app at noon, sent a message to my partner that it's done and I was headed to bed, and that was that.

+I woke up at around 12:30pm, just after the game had launched, to hear it was a huge success.
+No errors, no bugs, everyone was just having fun.

+Looking back, this night in particular may have been one of my fondest moments looking back on the chaos that was RU Mine.

 <p float="left" align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202983106-40f8901a-13ae-40ea-bfb5-e7120cf19434.jpg" height=300 />
   <img src="https://user-images.githubusercontent.com/40678238/202983336-4dc6c3cf-84e9-4992-9094-82cbf838f239.jpg" height=300 />